dsmsuite/dsmsuite.github.io/_pages/about.md

 ---

 Although the DSM approach is very effective, there are currently not many tools that support DSM visualization.
-Existing open source DSM tools offered insufficient functionality and fully featured commercials tools are quite expensive.
+Existing open source DSM tools offer insufficient functionality and fully featured commercials tools are quite expensive.

 The aim of the open source DSM suite is to offer a free solution and thereby lowering the threshold for applying DSMs.